-Page Under Construction Even if your child does not have a diagnosis, you may be concerned about your child's language, communication, social skills, play, engagement, body regulation, gross/fine motor, organizational skills, or attention.
-Any one of these may cause difficulties in school and forming successful relationships and friendships .The earlier the intervention, the better the results!
-We service a wide range of children ages 2 - 8 yrs.
-Common diagnostic categories include Autism, PDD-NOS (Pervasive Developmental Disorder Not Otherwise Specified), speech and language delayed, sensory processing disorder, Aspergers, ADHD.
+Even if your child does not have a diagnosis, you may be concerned about your child's language, communication, social skills, play, engagement, body regulation, gross motor, fine motor, organizational skills, attention or overall behavior.
+Any one of these may cause difficulties in school and forming successful relationships or friendships .The earlier the intervention, the better the results!

-School Consultation
+School Services

 |